 - Consult with all departments to provide expertise and ensure compliance with standards, processes and permits.

 Common Career Paths for Environmental Health & Safety (EHS) Officer

 Environmental Health & Safety (EHS) Officer Job Listings

 Popular Skills for Environmental Health & Safety (EHS) Officer

-Job skills reported by Environmental Health & Safety Officers are limited.
+Environmental Health & Safety Officers report a narrow range of specific skills.
 Those who have experience with Safety Compliance, OSHA Compliance, and Environmental Compliance can expect to be compensated well for these skills.
 Skills that are correlated to lower pay, on the other hand, include Environmental Compliance and OSHA Compliance.
-For most people, competency in OSHA Compliance indicates knowledge of Environmental Compliance.
+Most people who know OSHA Compliance also know Environmental Compliance.

 Pay by Experience Level for Environmental Health & Safety (EHS) Officer

 Median of all compensation (including tips, bonus, and overtime) by years of experience.